Gora Corp takes the People Agenda to the New Urban Agenda at Habitat III

 The title of his keynote is "Urbanization and Migration - Two Global Mega Trends: Diversity, Opportunities, and Challenges.
 Learn more

 Arab Urban Development Institute (AUDI) and GORA in the area of Urban Observatory in Arab countries

 After several years of collaboration, AUDI and GORA Corp have decided to strengthen their collaboration through a Memorandum of Understanding (MOU) signed on 8 August 2017 in Riyadh.
-AUDI and GORA Corp have, thereafter, launched this collaboration with the development the Smart Urban Observatories for Smart Cities and Human Settlements Programme in the Arab region.
+AUDI and GORA Corp have, thereafter, launched this collaboration with the establishment the Smart Urban Observatories for Smart Cities concept developed by GORA Corp in the Arab region.
 AUDI and GORA Corp recognize that the rapid development of the Information and Communication Technology (ICT) Infrastructures has eased the creation of smart economy in digitally served Arab cities and towns through smart urban planning, smart infrastructures, smart land tenure and smart urban policies as published by GORA Corp with Springer in 2016, 2018 & 2019..